GPS : 48°31'41.5 N 4°45'32.2 W

 The curved tomb altar is also painted.

-The Kersaint chapel has an identical high altar and the same floral decorations.
+The Kersaint chapel features an identical high altar and the same floral decorations.

-And on the ceiling we discover the angelic faces of an entire family around two hearts in love.
+And on the ceiling are the angelic faces of a whole family around two hearts encircled by a crown of thorns.

 The chapel thus bears the traces of an evolution that extends over several centuries.
 We will see that on the outside we go back even further in the past.